 From dragons to witches to the devil’s work, much of Swiss folklore is an integral part of national culture and are still celebrated today.

 My #MythicalMondays series starts off with Switzerland.
 The idea for this post came to me during Fasnacht, when I started asking my friends what was the Basilisk.
-After reading up on some of the myths and legends, here are a few from the beautiful country of
+After reading up on some of the history and myths, here are a few from the beautiful country of Switzerland.

 1. The Basilisk